 What I’m trying to say is that you should pick a hobby that you would like to earn some money from on the side.
 Don’t just dive head first into this and choose the first passion that comes to your mind.
 Take your time and think about how you would like to spend your evenings and weekends.
 Is that hobby you’ve picked something that you want to invest your creative energy into after your day job?
 Or, is it just a fad – like the time you swore that you are going to learn how to code but gave up after the first three classes?

-Make sure that this hobby of yours is something you are passionate about and determined to turn into a professional side hustle.
+Make sure that this hobby or side hustle of yours is something you are passionate about and determined to turn into a professional hustle.
 Even if you are not going to commit full-time to this, you are still going to spend most of your free time working on it.
 That’s a lot of energy, and it would be a pity to waste it and give up on everything the second things get rough (and they will believe me.)

 OK, so you’ve asked yourself all the hard questions and decided which passion you would like to pursue and turn it into a hustle.
 How do you go about doing it?